+91 9999466225 info@anujjindal.in

 If you belong to the second category, you are “new in both phase 1 and phase 2”.

-• Another classification has been made, based on the number of hours you can dedicate consistently.
-The division of your total hourly commitment per day into hours spent on phase 1 and hours spent on phase 2 has been made in the below table.
+• Another classification has been made, based on the number of hours you can consistently dedicate each day.
+The division of your total daily commitment into hours spent on phase 1 and hours spent on phase 2 has been made in the below table.

 You can fall into any one of the following categories: